datatheorem/strongarm/chained_fixup_pointers.md

     * If ASLR loads the binary at 0x230000000, the pointer at 0x230005000 will be rebased to contain the address 0x23000f000.

-* Each pointer that is to be bound contains a dummy value of 0x00000000
+* Each pointer that is to be bound contains 0x00000000, or a small offset (named an 'addend', but this isn't hugely important)

   * Be careful, Hopper will lie and pretend that these addresses contain a pointer to an address within Hopper’s fake “External Symbols” section.
 Switch to hex-editor mode to show that they’re really zeroes.